 This instrument is not a copy of a particular instrument but is a composite of features appearing on a number of period instruments I examined and measured for this project.
 Unfortunately I do not have plans available.
 If you are looking for plans for a Panormo guitar I can highly recommend the plan drawn by Italian luthier Davide Serracini.
 It is of a beautiful 1844 "Spanish Style" instrument featuring the high level of decoration.
 It is accurate, well drawn, and contains all necessary detail.

-If you intend to build historically accurate Panormo guitars I can highly recommend the PhD thesis by guitar historian James Westbrook, entitled Guitar making in Nineteenth-Century London: Louis Panormo and his Contemporaries.
+If you intend to build historically accurate Panormo guitars I can highly recommend the PhD dissertation by guitar historian James Westbrook, entitled Guitar making in Nineteenth-Century London: Louis Panormo and his Contemporaries.
 It is unfortunately currently only available for reading on site in the library of Cambridge University.
 The good news is that it will soon be published as a book.
 This one will be well worth having by anyone interested in the guitars of Panormo and his contemporaries.
 Some construction details of Panormo guitars can be gleaned from my American Lutherie article "The ‘‘Mysteries’’ of Panormo" (American Lutherie #132, 2017, p.
 50).
-See the Guild of American Luthiers website to obtain the back issue containing that article.